py-sdl/py-sdl2/doc/modules/sdl2.rst

 * Everything from ``SDL_opengl.h`` (see PyOpenGL for a compatible OpenGL API)
 * Everything from ``SDL_mutex.h``

+Additionally, ``SDL_GetJoystickGUIDInfo`` only functions properly in Python 3.7 and newer due to a ctypes bug.
+On older versions of Python, the function can be called but will have no effect.

 Additional interfaces
 ---------------------
 The following functions, classes, constants and macros are *not* part of